History of Judicial Marshals in Maine

 In the 1990's additional court security positions were created.
 In 2002, The Office of Court Security Services consisted of a director, a coordinator, and a southern regional supervisor.
 By 2003, the Judicial Branch began assuming even more responsibility for court security which resulted in additional full time court security officer positions.

 In 2005, the Office of Court Security Services was renamed and a new command structure was adopted.
-The Office of Judicial Marshals consisted of: a marshal, a major, a captain, and five regional sergeants.
+The Office of Judicial Marshals now consists of: a marshal, a chief deputy, a captain, and seven regional sergeants.

 In 2006, entry screening became to be a priority in Maine courthouses, and with the support of the Legislature more full time deputy judicial marshal positions were added.